captn-nick/MSFS-Mod-Selector/README.md

 No installation is required.
 Simply unzip the content of the ZIP file into the MSFS “Package” folder.

 The program consists of 3 components:
-* **MsfsModSelector.java**: the program file.
+* **MsfsModSelector.jar**: the program file.
 * **mods.txt**: a text file containing information about all the mods managed by the Mod selector.
 * **config.properties**: a text file containing all configurations for the Mod selector.

 ## Setup
-By default, no setup is required.
+No setup is required.

 Start the Mod Selector by double-clicking the program file or via the command line, see below.

-If you placed the Mod Selector into your MSFS “Package” folder, the Mod Selector will recognize the sub-folder “Community” as the directory to place all active mods into, and the sub-folder “Temp” as the directory to temporarily store deactivated mods.
-You need to create the “Temp” sub-folder if it doesn’t exist already.
+If you placed the Mod Selector into your MSFS “Package” folder, the Mod Selector will recognize the sub-folder “Community” as the directory to place all active mods into, and the sub-folder “Temp” as the directory to temporarily store deactivated mods. **You need to create the “Temp” sub-folder if it doesn’t exist already before starting the program.**

 Alternatively, you can config those paths manually, see below.

 Afterwards, the Mod Selector will start.

 ## Config
-The config.properties files contains the Mod Selector configuration.
+The **config.properties** files contains the Mod Selector configuration.
 A single config consists of a

 ```key=value```